bbqz007/zhelper/db/benchmark/nosql/README.md

 bdb has a api for multiple writing for batch with flag DB_MULTIPLE which the original benchmark code never use. i add it, but it never performances well, and so disappointing. partition does not bring a good performance.

 # conclution
-1. lmdb is a memory database.
+1. lmdb is a memory database. you need enough memory to run it.
 ```
   PID USER      PR  NI    VIRT    RES    SHR S  %CPU %MEM     TIME+ COMMAND
   191 root      20   0       0      0      0 S  99.3  0.0 128:32.03 exe_cq